wordofwarning/wordofwarning.org/current/2013-emergency/index.md

 ---
 *Presented by* Word of Warning, Blank Media Collective + Z-arts

+####Saturday 5 October 2013, 12noon-11pm

+**A free day-out for the curious.**

-**Returning for its fourteenth year, this two location micro-marathon of the bizarre, the bold and the beautiful pops up in a plethora of spaces.**
+Returning for its fourteenth year, our two location micro-marathon of the bizarre, the bold and the beautiful pops up in a plethora of spaces.

 Last year we taped performers to windows, played a uniquely guttural rendition of Nessun Dorma and unearthed a viscerally prehistoric woman.
 This year will be an equally eclectic performance lucky-dip... your chance to sample the different and all for free.

-Drop-in for ten minutes or stay for the full eleven hours — a free day-out for the curious with over twenty-five new works, featuring artists (subject to change, still being confirmed):
+Drop-in for ten minutes or stay for the full eleven hours — a free day-out for the curious with over twenty-five new works; featuring artists (subject to change, still being confirmed):

-**Saturday 5 October 2013, from 12noon to 11pm**
 Maiada aBOUD | Lindsay Bennett | Nathan Birkinshaw | Sarah Boulton | Rebecca Bowley | Kerry Carroll | Collective Unconscious | Will Dickie | Dirty Shade | Drunken Chorus | Frances-Kay | Geranium Theatre Co | Paul Hurley | Lucy Hutson | Lotta SCAF | Manoli Moriarty | Paul O'Donnell | PartSuspended | Beth J Ross | SheepKnuckle  | Small Acts | lili Spain | The Same, But Different | Voris / Buchanan | Zimmermann / Singh

 ####Venues + Booking Details